CICDamen/dutch-bottle-collect-checker/docs/setup.md

 This will start all Supabase services locally and automatically:
 - Apply database migrations
-- Set up the admin user and incidents table
+- Set up relevant tables and policies
 - Generate local environment configuration

 ### 3. Start Development Server